Serverless-Dubai/budget-pipeline/README.md

 Let's fix that by adding the rest-api component to our `serverless.yml` file.

+### Step 4
+So we have a function to process our data, and a way to invoke it, but at the moment we're just sending JSON back to the caller rather than storing it somewhere.
+That's not how an analytics pipeline would work, even a budget one.

+After processing and transforming our data, let's store it in a DynamoDB table.
+It's lightning fast, and we'll only pay for what we use.
+Luckily, there's a dynamodb component;
+let's add it to the `serverless.yml` file.

 ## Deployment
 To deploy our component, run `components deploy`.